What is a credit score?

 Having a good credit score can boost your mortgage chances.
 It can increase your possibility of being accepted by a lender, a good score could mean you have access to better rates and even higher borrowing.

 Despite this, mortgages for people with poor credit history is still possible.
-With a whole of market mortgage brokers, you will have the ability to shop the entire mortgage market and have access to exclusive deals from specialist lenders.
+With a comprehensive mortgage brokers, you will have the ability to shop the available mortgage market and have access to exclusive deals from specialist lenders.

 How to improve your credit score?